 What is the mediation process?

-During a mediation session, a neutral third party (the mediator) oversees the negotiations and makes sure everyone has a chance to tell their side of the story.
+During a mediation session, the mediator oversees the negotiations and makes sure everyone has a chance to tell their side of the story.
 The mediator also asks questions and helps come up with possible solutions to solve the dispute.
 Because the mediator isn’t allowed to provide legal advice, it is important that you have an experienced civil litigation attorney to guide you through the process.

 Although every mediation session is a little different, most sessions progress the same way: